 In a shocking new development, Russia’s Kaspersky Lab has detected a high-end malware, ‘ Skygofree ’, which can attack any Android device.
 The malware, detected in late 2017, has been in use since 2014, claims Kaspersky.
-It started off as a minor Android malware, but over the years it has continuously added to its disruptive capabilities to become a high-end spyware.
+It started off as a minor Android malware, but over the years, it has continuously added to its disruptive capabilities to become high-end spyware.

 “Given the artefacts we discovered in the malware code and our analysis of the infrastructure, we have a high level of confidence that the developer behind the Skygofree implants is an Italian IT company that offers surveillance solutions, rather like Hacking Team.”

 This does not, however, mean that Android users outside Italy can feel safe.
 As protective measures, Kaspersky has suggested Android users to avoid installing apps from unknown or third-party sources and use reliable security solutions on their devices.